ravenawk/patsbytes/content/articles/ansible_collections.md

         msg: "{{ lookup('community.general.dig', 'google.com') }}"
 ```

-Notice when refering to the lookup plugin we have to specify the fully qualified collection name(FQCN).
+When referring to an item in a collection, we have to specify the fully qualified collection name (FQCN).
+We use two collections in this playbook.
+One is the community.general we installed from before.
+The other comes included with Ansible ansible.builtin.

 Now let's run it.